Jensen Karp: Art

-Karp co-owns and operates Gallery 1988, two pop art focused galleries in Los Angeles, California both located on Melrose Avenue.
-Gallery 1988 is well known for its annual show, Crazy 4 Cult, where 100 artists reinterpret classic cult movies in their own style.
+From 2004 until 2026 Karp co-owned and operated Gallery 1988, a pop art focused galleries in Los Angeles, California.
+Gallery 1988 was well known for its annual show, Crazy 4 Cult, where 100 artists reinterpret classic cult movies in their own style.
 At one time, Karp was also the brand manager and designer for Pete Wentz's Clandestine Industries.
 His marketing company, Tyson/Givens Design & Marketing created the LOST Underground Art Project for the show's final season and worked with the TV show Breaking Bad.
-The gallery has also hosted exhibits for movies including The Avengers, Rick and Morty and Star Wars: The Force Awakens.
+The gallery has also hosted exhibits for The Avengers, Rick and Morty and Star Wars: The Force Awakens.

 Podcasts

 Karp hosted a podcast called Hype Men in which he, Eric Rosenthal, and Jeff Rosenthal, aka Itsthereal, discussed hip-hop.
-It was ran from August 2010 to July 2011.
+It ran from August 2010 to July 2011.

 He hosted a show on Earwolf called Get Up on This, in which he, Matthew Robinson, and a guest discussed things they think they should know about.
 Robinson and Karp also hosted Get Up Off This, the podcast within a podcast where they discuss things that people should not like and other replacements.
 The show ran from August 2011 until October 2018 with 371 episodes made.
 Karp and Robinson choose Ali Segel and Erin Mallory Long to replace them as hosts.

 He was a frequent guest on Pistol Shrimps Radio, a podcast on Earwolf following a women's recreational league basketball team in Los Angeles.
 In the halftime "Sock Report" segment, Karp discusses the socks of Pistol Shrimps and opposing players.
 In the second season of Pistol Shrimps Radio, Karp's character changed to "Greg Escalante," who later revealed he was Jensen Karp hiding from the Church of Scientology.

 On July 1, 2020, Karp and his wife, Danielle Fishel, started a new podcast called Talk Ain't Cheap, where they analyze and dissect the Cameo accounts of celebrities.
 They also launched a Patreon account that grants early access to the show, as well as other podcasts and an interactive Instagram game show called Scorantine.
 The podcast has drawn criticism as the idea was stolen from the Canadian podcast Blocked Party.
 The show was originally called Word Up! which is a direct copy of Blocked Party's segment title.
 Since the summer of 2022 Karp has been producing the podcast Pod Meets World in which three cast members from the 90s sitcom Boy Meets World, Rider Strong, Will Friedle, and Karp's wife Danielle Fishel, watch episodes of the show, and share behind the scenes stories of what it was like to make the show.